SSL certificate problem: Unable to get local issuer certificate

 sslCAinfo = /bin/curl-ca-bundle.crt

-D. Ensuring that the complete CA is present, including the root cert.
+Ensure that the complete certificate chain is present in the CA bundle file, including the root cert.